Jump to:

 • Quality of the pain: squeezing or crushing, dull, aching, sharp, hot, or tearing.

-• Previous event: similar or not, and how it differs.
+• Previous events: similar or not, and how it differs.

 Physical examination

-• Measurement of chest expansion at the level of the fourth intercostal space – chest expansion >5 cm is normal whereas <2.5 cm may signify chest wall musculoskeletal pathology.13
+• Range of Motion: active and passive ROM of the cervical and thoracic spine, shoulders and chest expansion.
+Measurement of chest expansion at the level of the fourth intercostal space – chest expansion >5 cm is normal whereas <2.5 cm may signify chest wall restriction and musculoskeletal pathology (i.e. ankylosing spondylitis, severe fibrosis).15

 Laboratory studies